tfynes-pivotal/CFLogCacheDashboardingService/README.md

 Download grafana-6.7.3 for linux
 Overlay assets from this repo to your install

-  /profile - rename to .profile before pushing - configures GenericOAuth clientId and clientSecret from Credhub (in defaults/ini)
+  /profile - rename to .profile before pushing
+      - configures GenericOAuth clientId and clientSecret from Credhub (in defaults/ini)
+      - injects PCC (TanzuGemfire) ServiceInstance GUID into pcc.json sample PCC dashboard (acquired with cf service pcc1 --guid)

   /manifest.yml - sample deployment manifest

-  /pccdashboards - sample dashboard for PCC service instance /conf/defaults.ini - UAA integration code
+  /pccdashboards/pcc.json - sample dashboard for PCC service instance

+  /conf/defaults.ini - UAA integration code

+  /conf/provisioning/dashboards/pcc.yaml - configures the '/pccdashboards' folder as dashboard json location

+  /conf/provisioning/datasources/logcache.yaml - configures the location of the log-cache endpoint **change endpoint to loc-cache.<system-domain> for your foundation.
+Also configures grafana to use oAuthPassThru to authenticate against log-cache service.

+  Deployment
+    Inject PCC SI GUID into sample manifest and push app